 THE SAFETY TALK - Including Common Safety Practices

-1. Equipment check; helmet, lifejacket + whistle, throw rope, med kit, food, water, dressed for the swim.
+1. Equipment check; helmet, lifejacket + whistle, throw rope, med kit, food, water, spray skirt, flotation bags, drain plug, dressed for the swim (proper insulation, no cotton clothing).
 Helmets are recommended on all moving water and are required on Class 2 or above.
-Trip Facilitator may require helmets on less than Class 2 at their discretion.
+Trip Organizer may require helmets on less than Class 2 at their discretion.

 2. Ask if there are any physical or medical conditions we need to know about.

 3. Provide description of the river; include features, stopping plans, weather, and river level.
 Remind

 people of possible hazards (sweepers, logs) and how to react.